wmeints/effective-llm-applications/manuscript/06-enhancing-llms-with-tools.md

 This function calling loop is not part of the LLM, but something that Semantic Kernel provides.
 It works like this:

-1. We call the LLM with one or more messages and a set of tools that the LLM can use.
+1. First, We call the LLM with one or more messages and a set of tools that the LLM can use.
 2. Next, the LLM will detect that it needs to call a tool to generate a proper response resulting in a tool_call response.
 3. Then, Semantic Kernel parses the response and calls the tool with the data provided